ilpropheta/playground-ot4mmv6n/markdowns/exercise7.md

 ![Congratulations!](https://upload.wikimedia.org/wikipedia/it/thumb/4/46/Dicapriogatsby.JPG/1200px-Dicapriogatsby.JPG)

 You have done a great job!
-I hope you have enjoyed the workshop.
+I hope you have enjoyed the session.

 ## Recap